uw-madison-chem-shops/glassblowing-printables/README.md

 Designed using [solidworks](https://www.solidworks.com/), with generated STL files for your convinience.

+Download the STL files and use them in your own 3D printer or with a 3D printing service, such as [craftcloud](https://craftcloud3d.com/).

 ## Cutting Fixture

+For holding parts in the saw.

 ![Cutting Fixture](./cutting-fixture/cutting-fixture.jpg)

 ## Thread and Taper

+For holding parts in the torch.

 ![Thread and Taper](./thread-and-taper/thread-and-taper.jpg)